 One February, just as the Dalmatia region was starting to come alive again with flowers and warmer weather, we decided to head out to Vis for four nights.
 Our Croatian friends warned us that Vis would be quiet in February, but that promised solitude only added to its allure!
 We were craving brilliant sunsets, so we decided to base ourselves in the coastal town of Komiža, which faces the south.
 Tiny Komiža, which has been a center of fishing activity for centuries, is home to about 1,400 people.

-Our days on Vis were spent simply soaking up the details:
+Our winter days on Vis were spent simply soaking up the details:

 - We took time to take in the scent of lush lavender bushes and rosemary.
 We marveled at the plump lemons and oranges growing in residents’ gardens.